jamie-moffatt/my-site/_posts/2018-04-15-jsPsych-set-up.markdown

 The `<html>` tags tell any program that this script is in HTML.
 The `<head>` tags are where to put general information about the script - for example, you would put your title here in `<title>` tags.
 The `<body>` tags are where to put the actual content of the html page - any paragraphs, images or links.
 There are plenty of resources available online to learn HTML, and not much knowledge of the language is needed to design experiments in jsPsych, so I won't go into much more detail here.

-# 4. Preparing the file for jsPsych
+# 4. Prepare the HTML file for jsPsych

 Before you begin creating your experiment, you will need to import the jsPsych library.
 This is done by entering `<script>` tags in your `<head>` section.
 Within the `<script>` tag, you need to specify the path to your jsPsych master script with `src="jspsych.js"`.
 See the example below: